 And we also know now what are all the components that we need in order to get there.
 The first and most important is that you have clarity around something that you care about.
 And that’s what the Red Thread’s very useful at helping to get to.
 What are you about?
 What problems do you solve?
 How do you solve them?
 Why do you solve them that way?
 It also means you need a way that’s still in tune with you to get that stuff out there, to show the world.

-So you can look at that from the standpoint of: do your writings and your talks and presentations, do they say what your Red Thread is all about?
+So you can look at that from the standpoint of: do your writings and your talks and presentations?
+Do they say what your Red Thread is all about?
 And, importantly, does what you do show what your Red Thread is all about?
-It also shows that we need to be aware always about how our Red Thread ties to other people’s, and we need to be thoughtful about how can I frame the change, the message that I want through the lens of somebody else’s Red Thread?
+It also shows that we need to be aware always about how our Red Thread ties to other people’s.
+And we need to be thoughtful about how can I frame the change?
+How can I frame the message that I want through the lens of somebody else’s Red Thread?
 We don’t change our note to match theirs.
 We just make sure that it’s so clear that we find that consistency.

 And even more important what it means is that what we’re doing is naturally pulling people to us.
 And isn’t that what presence really is?
 So now you have everything that you need.
 Start with the Red Thread; make sure that you’ve got clarity about what your own Red Thread is; then, look to make sure that what you’re saying and showing resonates.
 That it’s showing that consistently.
 That it’s making that Red Thread more visible, more obvious to other people.
 But remember, it has to stay in tune.

-And lastly, use your Red Thread and the Red Thread method to tie what you’re saying to the Red Thread of the audience that’s there.
-And remember that the most, most, most important part of presence is being fully present.
+Lastly, use your Red Thread and the Red Thread method to tie what you’re saying to the Red Thread of the audience that’s there.
+Remember that the most, most, most important part of presence is being fully present.
 And the Red Thread is your key to get there.
 I’m Tamsen Webster of tamsenwebster.com.
 Now go find your Red Thread.